 The same trip now would see me starting with less than 10kg.
-I was there last year.
-This year my wife and I (now 65) hiked the South Coast Track which I wholly recommend (http://www.theultralighthiker.com/fiordland-2014-2/ & following).
-I had chosen Gossamer Gear’s G4 pack at 454 grams to carry all this.
+I was there last year (2016).
+My wife Della and I (now 65) hiked the South Coast Track which I wholly recommend (http://www.theultralighthiker.com/fiordland-2014-2/ & following).
+In 2017 I hiked the Dusky Track again (and encountered a moose: http://www.theultralighthiker.com/from-dawn-to-dusky/ In 2006 I had chosen Gossamer Gear’s G4 pack at 454 grams to carry all this.
 Nine years later I am still using it for longer hunting and canoeing trips.

 As you can see, Joe’s 27 litre Zero pack weighs 113 grams!
 That’s quite big enough for a day, probably overnight!
 You could also use it as a stow bag in your main pack, and take it out and use it for hunting when you had made camp.
 Here is another (waterproof) possibility: http://www.seatosummit.com.au/products/outdoor/ultrasil-dry-day-pack/ (Joe also has a waterproof model).
 That taken care of, what should you take with you IN your day pack?